 3. Call Sequencing

-3. Verification: for evaluating the execution outcome there is oracles
+- Verification: for evaluating the execution outcome there are oracles

-4. Reporting: keep a tab on pass, blocked or failed
+- Reporting: keep a tab on the pass, blocked or failed

 3. Duplicate or missing functionality

 Q19.
 Name various tools used for API test automation.

 Ans: While doing API testing and Unit testing, both targeting source code.
 In case an API method is making use of code based in .NET then other tools which is providing support must have .NET

 There are various automation tools for API testing: